edsu/inkdroid.org/_posts/2021-02-04-legislators-social.md

   </a> <br>
   <figcaption>
   <a href="https://www.flickr.com/photos/tracy_olson/405540276/">Tree Rings</a> by <a href="https://www.flickr.com/photos/tracy_olson/">Tracy O</a> <br>
-  <em style="font-size: 10pt;">This post is really about exploring historical datasets with version control.</em>
+  <em style="font-size: 10pt;">This post is really about exploring historical datasets with version control systems.</em>
   </figcaption>
 </figure>